Electroconvulsive therapy (ECT)

-- If you are an in-patient, a member of staff will come with you to the ECT suite.
+- If you are an inpatient, a member of staff will come with you to the ECT suite.
 They will know about your illness and can explain what is happening.
 Many ECT suites are happy for family members to stay in the waiting room while you have your treatment.

 - You will be met by a member of the ECT staff, who will do routine physical checks (if they have not already been done).

-- You may be given oxygen to breathe through a mask.
-The anaesthetist will give your anaesthetic through an injection into the back of your hand.
+- You will be given oxygen to breathe through a mask.
+The anaesthetist will give you an anaesthetic through an injection into the back of your hand.

-- Most ECT units have a second area where you can sit and have a cup of tea or some other light refreshment.
+- Most ECT suites have a second area where you can sit and have a cup of tea or some other light refreshment.
 You will leave the ECT suite when your physical state is stable, and you feel ready to do so.

 How often and how many times is ECT given?

-Usually, twice per week, with a few days in between each treatment.
+ECT is usually given twice a week, with a few days in between each treatment.
 It can take several sessions before you notice an improvement.

 What happens after a course of ECT?

-You will usually continue or start medication after ECT – this will help to maintain the improvements you have had from your ECT treatment.
+You will usually continue or start medication after ECT.
+This will help to maintain the improvements you have had from your ECT treatment.